 Near the end of their performance Leopold invited two guest artists to play with them.
 A Berlin friend of Judith Ferstl (forgot her name) was fantastic and played a magnificent upbeat saxophone duet with Chris Kronreif which the audience loved!

-Chiodi is “active in Berlin’s swing scene with his band Berlin Gipsy-Swing 4tet Chat Noir“.
+Chiodi is “active in Berlin’s swing scene with his acoustic swing quartet Berlin Gipsy-Swing 4tet Chat Noir“.
 He also performs with Elektra’s Soul Experience – a pop and soul party band that performs throughout Europe”.

 I love good jazz, and as a solo woman traveler jazz clubs are a comfortable venue for me.
 B-Flat is a first-class club not to be missed when visiting Berlin.
-Much to my delight on the way back to Kreuzberg a roving jazz trio played briefly on the midnight U-Bahn train.
+Much to my delight but a fantastic end to an already perfect jazz evening, a roving jazz trio played briefly on the midnight U-Bahn train to Kreuzberg.
 They were excellent and hammed it up adding to their wonderful music, making weary travelers laugh… I gladly tipped them :).